pmeising/pmeising/README.md

 - :book: I am currently working on the projects of the 42 Core Curriculum as well as a Machine Learning Degree from opencampus.sh

-- 🌱 I’m currently writing an IRC Server in C++ with colleagues from 42
+- 🌱 I’m currently coding a live multiplayer ping pong game with TypeScript and NodeJS with colleagues from 42

 - 👯 I’m looking to collaborate on climate solutions